DrewOrtego/ArcPy-Samples/Describe_Object_Report/README.md

 **Usage:**

+    The files you wish to report on are all listed in config_files/file_list.py.
+    This is simply a python list with all the data paths to your file.
+If a file cannot be found, you will see this in the report.
+If a file does not have an attribute from a certain Describe Property, you will see an "N/A" associated with that attibute (in verbose mode) or it will be empty (in terse mode).

     All arguments are optional, and must be separated by whitespace.
 The first argument must be a verbose or terse flag, followed by the properties flag, otherwise you'll get a parsing error.